Hilton Head restaurant, local agency helping feed people during pandemic

 Gillis says her food sources have helped so far, as has Deep Well’s ability to buy food cheaply and stretch its dollars.

-“We have a couple of food sources where we can buy food for pennies on the dollar,’ says Gillis.
+“We have a couple of food sources where we can buy food for pennies on the dollar,” said Gillis.
 “So as long as we can keep those channels open we will be able to replenish, we will be able to take care of people who need help, but we will burn through what we have fairly quickly.”

 While many people won’t want to or have the ability to drop off food.
 Deep Well Project could use monetary donations to aid more families.